Green Corridors FAQs

 4

-Rather than transporting waste long distances to be burnt or buried, waste can be recycled nearby to where it is generated creating nearby jobs for those communities.
+Rather than transporting waste long distances to be burnt or buried, waste can be recycled nearby to where it is generated creating local jobs for those communities.

 Are there community impacts such as smell, noise or pollution?